muellerj2/netroles/docs/USAGE.md

 Netroles typically expects integer arrays representing equivalences to be normalized, which means that in the array, the value at index 0 is 0 and the value at index i can be at most one more than any prior value in the array.

-Next, we construct a role operator that represents the classic role notion of regular equivalence and related definitions like perfect and ecological colorings on the loaded network:
+Next, we construct a role operator that represents the classic role notion of regular equivalence [(White and Reitz, 1983)](https://doi.org/10.1016/0378-8733(83)90025-4) and related definitions like perfect and ecological colorings on the loaded network:

 ```java
 import ch.ethz.sn.visone3.roles.blocks.RoleOperator;